All Episodes

 And that is between the Nazi and the Soviet camps.

-Remember, eighteen million is a is a r responsible figure for those killed in the Soviet camps.
+Remember, 18 million is a responsible figure for those killed in the Soviet camps.

 Of course, it's over a much longer period of time.

-And and it it of course raises the obvious question of were any of the gulag camps designed, as were many s Nazi camps, to kill its prisoners.
+And it, of course, raises the obvious question of were any of the Gulag camps designed, as were many Nazi camps, to kill its prisoners.

 Stalin generally didn't use camps to kill people because he had a much simpler method.